nash-io/ramp-widget-sdk/README.md

 A JavaScript library to allow third-parties to include a Nash fiat ramp widget in any webpage.

-The widget is basically a way to calculate rates for buying crypto, and then generate a link to complete the purchase, which leads to the Nash mobile app.
-The link is either encoded into a QR code in desktops, or turned into a button in mobile devices.

 <div style="text-align:center;margin: 48px 0;"><img src="/screenshot.png?raw=true" alt="Nash Ramp Widget" width="384" style="box-shadow:0 0 16px 0 rgba(0,0,0,0.1)" /></div>

 ## Getting started